-The Gardaí will use preliminary drug testing devices at the roadside or in Garda station to test a person's oral fluid for Cannabis, Cocaine, Opiates and Benzodiazepines.
+The Gardaí will use preliminary drug testing devices at the roadside or in Garda station to test a person's oral fluid for Cannabis, Cocaine, Opiates, Benzodiazepines and Amphetamines (including Methamphetamine and MDMA).
 If positive, a blood specimen can be taken which will be sent to the MBRS for evidential testing.